 North of Swakopmund lies the Skeleton Coast National Park.
 However only the less interesting flatter plains in the south are accessible to normal cars.
-For us, the real Skeleton Coast can only be accessed by light charter flight or 4×4 off-road transfers and tours.
+The real Skeleton Coast is a very fragile environment and access is severely restricted so it is only accessible by safari plane.

 Life on the Skeleton Coast is an ongoing struggle for survival.
 This a coast of mammal skeletons, shipwrecks, roaring dunes, windswept plains, seal colonies and wild desolation.
 The attraction of the Skeleton Coast lies in the colours, changing moods and untouched profile of its landscape.
 Its aura of mystery is largely due to the dense coastal fog and cold sea breezes caused by the cold Benguela ocean currents.
 Shipwrecks scattered along the coast bear witness to many ships that have come to grief on these desolate shores.

-The remote Kaokoland, or Kunene region lies inland from the Skeleton Coast.
+The remote Kaokoland/Kunene region lies inland from the Skeleton Coast.
 Here the clash between the icy Atlantic Ocean and the warm desert air generates early morning mists which drift along the rivers and canyons, providing sustenance to wildlife and flora alike.
 Along the northern edge of the Kaokaland on the lush Kunene River, birds and animals not only survive but flourish.

 The inhospitable Kaokoveld is a remote but stunning region of mountains and dry riverbeds.
 It is home to the last nomadic tribe in Namibia, the Himba people with their tiny settlements of beehive huts.